-- whether it specifies the type of insurance you need - how long you must have the insurance for - · the amount the insurance policy must cover, and - who is to be insured under the policy
+- · what type of insurance you need

+- how long you must have the insurance for

+- · what the insurance must cover and for what amount, and

+- · who is to be insured under the policy

+It is important to make sure that you have the insurance required by the contract.
 If your LALC does not take out insurance required under a contract, it will be in breach of the contract and may be at risk of a claim for loss or damages.
+Your insurance broker can help you work out if you have the insurance required by the contract.
 If the insurance requirements in a contract are unclear, seek legal advice.